 More than any other book of the Hebrew Scriptures, the writings of the prophet Daniel confront us with evidence of the time of Messiah’s coming.

-Isaiah 53 has been a controversial passage within the Jewish community for centuries—some think it speaks of the Messiah, others think it’s about Isr...
+It’s been a controversial passage within the Jewish community for centuries.
+Does it speak of the Messiah (and Yeshua)?
+Or is it about Israel?

 Malachi speaks of a messenger coming to prepare the way of the Lord before the arrival of the Messiah.